 A Family in Harmony

 Robert, likely to have been named after his great grandfather, had a life long love of music.
 His son Hew was frequently embarrassed by his enthusiastic outcries of ‘Bravo!’ during Beethoven or Mozart concerts in the Albert Hall.
-He would have loved designing Ardkinglas for the Nobles, knowing that it would be a house filled with music.
+Robert shared his appreciation of music with the Nobles, the family for which he designed Ardkinglas.
 Lady Noble, who still went for five mile walks age ninety, bought herself a new piano aged ninety-nine, a piano she enjoyed for a full three years.
-Robert shared his passion for music with the blacksmith Thomas Hadden and stained glass designer Douglas Strachan, who both worked with him on the Scottish National War Memorial.
-Robert became the conductor of two hundred craftsmen, crafting the Memorial which forms an elegy for all the Scots who gave their lives during the Great War: the crescendo of his career.
+He also shared his passion for music with the blacksmith Thomas Hadden and stained glass designer Douglas Strachan, who both worked with him on the Scottish National War Memorial, for which Robert became the conductor of two hundred craftsmen.

 “If the National War Memorial has any merits, it is because we tried to get the same qualities into it as are in music - rhythm, harmony, colour, subordination of parts to the whole, and a kind of tonal effect which was arrived at by trying to combine all these qualities.
 The architect of such building is very much like a conductor of an orchestra.”